keithrlucier/proxmox-dm-health-check/Documentation.md

 ## Summary

-The Proxmox Device Mapper Issue Detector v30 fills a critical gap in Proxmox operations by identifying and resolving device mapper issues that cause VM failures.
+The Proxmox Device Mapper Issue Detector v31 fills a critical gap in Proxmox operations by identifying and resolving device mapper issues that cause VM failures.
 By focusing on duplicate detection as the primary concern, the script helps administrators maintain stable and predictable VM operations.

+**Version 31 Enhancement**: Email reports now include direct GitHub repository links, making it easier for users to:
+- Access the latest documentation
+- Report issues directly
+- Check for updates
+- Contribute to the project

 The tool is essential for:
 - Clusters with frequent VM migrations